 4. The consistency of wear/amount od time-worn per day (patient compliance)

 What to Expect:

 1. Some discomfort during the first week which may affect the ability to fall asleep at night.
 Taking Tylenol or any other analgesic 2 hours prior to going to sleep will help during the adjustment period.

 2. The back teeth may become slightly loose with consistently good wear.

 What to Do:

-1. Wear the headgear 12 to 14 hour per day.
+1. Wear headgear 12 to 14 hours per day.
 Wearing the headgear all the time would be ideal, but is not usually possible or realistic.

 6. If the face bow comes off at night, we may need to increase the force on each side.